 AI bots can set and track field appointments automatically.
 Source: Salesforce Service Cloud.

-As an SaaS market leader, we’re not surprised that Salesforce Service Cloud performs strongly in terms of setting and measuring KPIs.
-Customer relationship management (CRM) data can be populated automatically, predictive analytics insights identify issues and churn risks and agents and supervisors can escalate issues from agent dashboards.
+As a software-as-a-service market leader, we’re not surprised that Salesforce Service Cloud performs strongly in terms of setting and measuring KPIs.
+CRM data can be populated automatically, predictive analytics insights identify issues and churn risks and agents and supervisors can escalate issues from agent dashboards.

 Unlike many of its rivals that encourage contact through social media channels or secure messaging apps, Salesforce includes embedded website support, so your customers don’t have to leave the website or app they were using.
 Embedded support includes knowledge articles and live case management tools installed where you want them.